kubernetes-csi/csi-driver-host-path/docs/example-snapshot-metadata.md

 ### Deploy the CSI hostpath driver with a Kubernetes SnapshotMetadata service

-Setting up the CSI hostpath driver with a Kubernetes SnapshotMetadata service requires provisioning TLS certificates, creating TLS secrets, a SnapshotMetadata custom resource, patching up csi-hostpathplugin deployments, etc..
+Setting up the CSI hostpath driver with a Kubernetes SnapshotMetadata service requires provisioning TLS certificates, creating TLS secrets, a SnapshotMetadata custom resource, patching the csi-hostpathplugin deployments, etc.
 These steps are automated in the `deploy.sh` script used to deploy CSI Hostpath driver into the current namespace when invoked with the appropriate environment variable.